Mal Meninga: Political career

 Subsequently, this incident led to the satirical Chaser team instituting the 'Mal Award' for their election television shows, presented to politicians "for the greatest act of political suicide during an election campaign".
-In an episode, which aired on 28 November 2007, Meninga satirized himself when he was brought in to present the award but "gave up" mid-speech.
+In an episode, which aired on 28 November 2007, Meninga satirised himself when he was brought in to present the award but "gave up" mid-speech.
 Additionally, his career has been described as the 'shortest political career on record' with less than a minute between the beginning of the interview and his 'resignation'.
-Something being 'shorter than Mal Meninga's political career' is sometimes used as an expression in Australian English for a very short thing, especially in comparison to other political careers.
+Something being 'shorter than Mal Meninga's political career' is sometimes used as an expression in Australian English for a very brief thing, especially in comparison to other political careers.
 A 'Mal Meninga moment' is another phrase stemming from this event, referring to gaffes where a speaker is unable to answer an obvious question.

+Personal life

+Meninga has been married twice.
+His first marriage produced two children, Tamika and Josh.
+His second marriage, to Amanda, produced three children, two boys and a girl.
+Meninga also fathered an English daughter during the 1982 Kangaroo tour, meeting her for the first time in 1994.

+Mal Meninga's brother Bevan served 21 years in jail for the 1991 murder of Sunshine Coast teenager Cheree Richardson.